 But so is the background into their family lives, making the trackers more than just two-dimensional characters in an adventure story.
 For instance, in 1938, Frank Williams moved to Bourke with his family.
-Due to complaints, they were evicted from their initial housing and lived in tents provided by the police on the fringe of Bourke.
+Evicted from their initial housing due to complaints, they lived in tents provided by the police on the fringe of Bourke.
 But Frank, with the financial assistance of his working teenage daughters, took the “unusual step for Aboriginal people (back then) of buying a house” in town.

 As Bennett comments in the Introduction: